 - Omio – Train, bus, and flight search for Slovenia and all of Europe.
 Offers online booking and mobile tickets

-- Auto Europe and Europcar – Europe’s leading rental car search engines to rent a car in Slovenia
+- DiscoverCars – The world’s leading rental car search engines to rent a car in Slovenia

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Slovenia and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Slovenia and within the country

-- GetYourGuide and Viator – a collection of things to do in Slovenia.
+- GetYourGuide and Viator – a collection of local tours and activities in Slovenia.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find hostels in Slovenia.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Slovenia.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site in Slovenia.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Slovenia.
+Find hostels, hotels, and other unique accommodation in Slovenia with advanced filtering and millions of reviews

 There you have it, the ultimate Slovenia backpacking guide.
 We hope you have found all the information you need for backpacking around Slovenia.